yireo/yireo-slides/slides/yireo/meetup-poznan-common-sense-testing.md

 ???
 Unit testing: Testing of a single point of functionality (a method, a class, a module), with all of its outside-world dependencies being replaced with stubs and/or mocks.

+Integration testing: Testing your own code in combination with other code (that is already unit tested) to test the functionality of a greater whole.

+Functional testing:

+Smoke testing: Simple integration tests that simply check if the system under test (Magento) is behaving correctly.

 @todo: Add definition for all

-Smoke testing: Simple integration tests that simply check if the system under test (Magento) is behaving correctly.
+@todo: Personal opinion: I don't believe in 100% code coverage because of this
+@todo: Use a mix of all testing.

 ---
 {state: dark center middle}